weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 we had o + fi =« + y, the cancellation law (Proposition 1.14) would imply B=1.

-It also follows that a > 0* if and only if —a < 0%,
+It also follows that a > 0* if and only if -a < 0%,

 Step 6 Multiplication is a little more bothersome than addition in the present context, since products of negative rationals are positive.
 For this reason we